kalaspuffar/JavaCNN/README.md

 This layer will squash the result of the activations in the fully connected layer and give you a value of 0 to 1 for all output activations.

 ##### SVMLayer
-This layer uses the input area trying to find a line to seperate the correct activation from the incorrect ones.
+This layer uses the input area trying to find a line to separate the correct activation from the incorrect ones.

 ##### RegressionLayer
 Regression layer is used when your output is an area of data.
 When you don't have a single class that is the correct activation but you try to find a result set near to your training area.